Looping with BCDiabetes

 - The Ypsomed tubed system (the pump of which, the Ypsopump, is covered by BC Pharmacare & the CGM of which, the Dexcom G6 CGM, is also covered by BC Pharmacare) with experimental CAMAPS software (approved by the EMA in 2021).

-This consent and waiver covers the experimental use of three experimental software systems: Loop, freeAPS X and androidAPS (DIY smartphone apps, together “Closed Loop Apps”) that work in conjunction with approved devices like the Dexcom G6 CGM and the tubeless Omnipod insulin pump.
+This consent and waiver covers the experimental use of three experimental software systems: Loop, iAPS (formerly called freeAPS X) and androidAPS (DIY smartphone apps, together “Closed Loop Apps”) that work in conjunction with approved devices like the Dexcom G6 CGM and the tubeless Omnipod insulin pump.
 The Closed Loop Apps are not approved by Health Canada, the FDA or the EMA.
 However, Loop was submitted to the FDA for approval on June 12, 2020 by Tidepool (a 501(c)(3) nonprofit organization) based on an observational study of 873 Loopers as its primary evidence (see http://bit.ly/loop_safety_study).
 In early 2021 Lum and colleagues described self-reported outcomes for 553 Loopers.
-AndroidAPS was shown to be safe and efficacious in a study of 12 subjects by Gawrecki and colleagues 2021-Apr-5 - because freeAPSX uses the same AP algorithm as androidAPS (openAPS) - it is assumed that freeAPSX is equally as safe and efficacious as androidAPS.
-As of 2022-Jul-26 BCDiabetes has installed and supported 171 Type 1 clients with Loop (n=58), androidAPS (n=12) and freeAPSX (n=101 for 3+ months with no episodes of severe hypoglycemia or DKA and average improvements in Time in Range and A1c of 19% and 0.7% respectively accompanied by significant reductions in Diabetes Distress and Fear of Hypoglycemia (see https://bit.ly/3lbeWKC).
-However, the number of systems installed and supported and the related data remain limited.
+AndroidAPS was shown to be safe and efficacious in a study of 12 subjects by Gawrecki and colleagues 2021-Apr-5 - because iAPS uses the same AP algorithm as androidAPS (openAPS) - it is assumed that iAPS is equally as safe and efficacious as androidAPS.
+As of 2023-Aug-26 BCDiabetes has installed and supported 433 Type 1 clients with Loop (n=249), androidAPS (n=56) and iAPS (n=129) for 3+ months with 4 episodes of severe hypoglycemia and no DKA and average improvements in Time in Range and A1c of 19% and 0.7% respectively accompanied by significant reductions in Diabetes Distress and Fear of Hypoglycemia (see https://bit.ly/3lbeWKC).
+A paper describing the outcomes for the first 248 installations was submitted to Lancet Diabetes & Metabolism in January 2023: for the abstract click here & the full paper click here.

 The hardware components of these three Closed Loop App systems (the Omnipod pump & Dexcom G6) are both covered by BC Pharmacare and approved by Health Canada.